-Frederick Donald Blake, to use his full name, was a leading light of several artists groups in London in the mid 20th century.
+Frederick Donald Blake was a leading light of several artists groups in London in the mid 20th century.
 Born in Greenock, Scotland in 1908, his family had moved to London when he was a child.
 He trained at Camberwell School of Art and at fifteen years of age started work as an architectural draughtsman in the interior design business.

-After much experimentation he perfected the use of a clay-coated paper, which freed him from many of the limitations inherent in the medium watercolour.
-Having finished the painting he applied a coat of varnish, which brought another depth and dimension to his work.
-But it was not just his technique that was unique, it was the style and quality of his work that attracted so much praise and admiration.
-Source: https://en.wikipedia.org/wiki/Frederick_Donald_Blake
+After much experimentation he perfected the use of a clay-coated paper, which freed him from many of the limitations inherent in watercolour.
+Having finished the painting he would apply a coat of varnish, which added depth and dimension to his work.
+His technique that was unique, but above all it was the style and quality of his work that attracted praise and attention.

-All the works on show here date from around 1970 and exemplify the original technique he had devised.
+The works shown here date from around 1970 and exemplify the original technique he had devised.
 They were originally acquired from the Thackeray Gallery in London by the maverick collector Richard Cory Smith.